ngtranthanhtoan/business-301-executive-leadership/chapter-09-culture-by-design.md

-# Executive Leadership 301 — Chapter 9: Culture by Design
+# Chapter 9: Culture by Design

 ## Why This Chapter Matters
 Culture isn’t just “how we do things around here.”